 Here are three ways to lead more effectively in an uncertain environment:

 a.
-Get a fresh and innovative perspective: Leader has to always try new innovative ways to solve any challenge and check the possibility of all negative outcomes and its solutions before trying these new ways.
+Get a fresh and innovative perspective: The leader has to always try new innovative ways to solve any challenge and check the possibility of all negative outcomes and its solutions before trying these new ways.
 To always get a fresh perspective, one has to challenge the appropriateness of conventional ways of doing particular work or solving any problem.
 In this process, the concept of Red-teaming is very helpful within the team.
 Red-teaming is the use of a devil’s advocate (one who is always challenging the solutions where the entire team consensus is there) within the leadership team in order to counter the influence of group-think.
 Red-teamers don’t simply argue in the plan; they think and act as the competition requiring leaders to move beyond “that won’t happen” to “what if this occurs.”
 The red-team members have no personal investment in the plan, so they don’t have problems exposing weaknesses or single points of failure.
 Red-team membership should be rotated and leaders must be careful to value and protect red-team members from any perceived resistance from other organizational members.

 b.
 Flexible Planning: To achieve any objective or goal, a well-thought plan is required.
 However, sometimes organizations suffer the loss as when there might be a change in the plan required, leaders believe that they have made a well-thought plan which needs to be followed.
 Such a plan has no capability to address dynamic situations and it leads to failure.
 In any organization, a plan or system is important but it shall be flexible enough that at the time of requirement, it shall be flexible.
 A plan should incorporate flexibility and options at its inception.